 Cor-Tuf UHPC is actually very similar to traditional concrete in terms of the materials used to make it.

-Cor-Tuf UHPC provides compressive strength which is signifigantly higher than traditional concrete.
-Depending on the mix, it has a compressive strength from 25,500 pounds per square inch (psi) to more than 116,000 psi.
+Cor-Tuf UHPC’s concrete provides compressive strength which is significantly higher than traditional concrete.
+Depending on the mix, it has a compressive strength from 8,500 pounds per square inch (psi) to more than 16,000 psi.
 When compared to traditional concrete (2,500 to 5,000 psi) the difference is clear.
-Additionally, Cor-Tuf also exhibits a vastly increased tensile strength of 2,700 psi, versus 300 to 700 psi of traditional concrete.
+Additionally, our concrete exhibits a vastly increased tensile strength versus that of traditional concrete.